pathwaycom/pathway/examples/projects/web-scraping/README.md

 In `scraping_pathway.py`, you can configure:

 - `website_urls`: List of websites to scrape
-- `with_metadata`: Whether to include article metadata
-- `mode`: "streaming" for continuous updates or "static" for one-time scraping
 - `refresh_interval`: Time between scraping cycles (in seconds)
-- `skip_article_urls`: URLs to exclude from scraping

 ## Example Output